Cristishor201/ESP8266/examples/hello_world/hello_world.md

 This is the part with instruction about how to build, flash and display the program if you are running ubuntu on VirtualBox.
 It will print **hello world** on the console, once it is uploded to the board.

 **Step 1**<br>
-Run Oracle virtualBox, and then start the virtual machine, in the *Detachable Start* state.<br>
+Run Oracle virtualBox, and then start the virtual machine, in the *Headless Start* state.<br>
 ![vBox_1](https://github.com/Cristishor201/ESP8266/blob/main/installation/ubuntu-vBox/vBox_7.png)

 **Step 2**<br>